23 May Trump’s Deportations as an Emerging Crime Against Humanity

 Conclusion

-Such a short blog post cannot fully do justice to the complexity of the international crime of deportation in such a significant and quickly developing situation, so this goal of this post was to simply identify how international law may be or become relevant.
-Considering the above, actors within the Trump administration appear to be on the precipice of committing the crime against humanity of deportation, should these arbitrary and unlawful removals continue and form a widespread or systematic practice.
+A short blog post cannot fully do justice to the complexity of the international crime of deportation in such a significant and quickly developing situation, so this goal of this post was to simply identify how international law may be or become relevant.
+Considering the above, certain actors within the Trump administration appear to be on the precipice of committing the crime against humanity of deportation, should these arbitrary removals continue and form a widespread or systematic practice.
 In the rush to react to these expulsions, all of the commentary and lawsuits have focused on US domestic law, and rightly so.
-However, regardless of whether these deportations will be excused by US law, or whether the US Supreme Court and Congress will ultimately tolerate them, they may still amount to international crimes.
+However, regardless of whether these deportations will be excused by US law, or whether the US Supreme Court will ultimately tolerate them, they may still amount to international crimes.